 If your air conditioner ices over, the problem is the evaporator coil within the condenser unit.
-There are two likely reasons the coil may freeze.
+There are two likely reasons the coil might freeze.
 First, the airflow through the coil is restricted.
-Your AC is trying to send more cold air through the coil than it can handle and therefore frost starts to concentrate on the air conditioner and slow the process even more.
-Eventually the frozen water can cause damage to the inner workings of the system.
+Your AC is trying to push more cold air through the coil than it can handle and therefore frost starts to concentrate on the air conditioner and slow the process even more.
+Eventually the frozen water may cause damage to the inner workings of the system.

-If this is not the case, a frozen AC may be due to a lack of refrigerant.
-Similarly, if this is the case, there simply isn’t enough “juice” to properly move the air through the coil and parts start to freeze up, giving your air conditioner a layer of ice and stopping your home from receiving the cool air it needs.
+If this is not the case, a frozen AC may be due to a low level of refrigerant.
+Similarly, if this is the case, there simply isn’t enough “juice” to properly push the air through the coil and things start to freeze up, giving your air conditioner a layer of ice and stopping your home from receiving the cool air it needs.

-If your air conditioner has stopped running properly and is covered in frost or ice, don’t worry.
+If your air conditioner has stopped running properly and has developed a layer of frost or ice, don’t worry.
 Follow these simple steps and your home will be comfortable and cool again in no time.

-- Look at other areas of your system through which air flows to make sure air is not restricted.
+- Check other areas of your system through which air flows to make sure air is not restricted.
 Make certain your air filters are clean and all the registers and vents are free of debris.

-Now find a good cool spot in front of the fan and wait for your technician to show up.
-They will be able to make a professional diagnosis of the particular problem with your system and let you know what kind of air conditioner service you will need to fix the problem.
+Now find a good cool spot in front of the fan and wait for your technician to arrive.
+They will be able to make a quick and accurate diagnosis of the particular problem with your system and let you know what kind of air conditioner service you will need to fix the problem.
 Call Service Experts at 239-908-6991 today or go online to make your air conditioner service appointment now.